djolemtr/Blog/README.md

-# Blog

-Technologies used: Java, Spring MVC, Spring Security, Hibernate, MySQL database for backend; CSS, Bootstrap, HTML, Javascript on the frontend.

-Tomcat 9 server was used to run the web application.
+**Specifications:**

+- Back-end: Java, Spring (MVC, Security), Hibernate, MySQL/MariaDB database;
+- Front-end: CSS, Bootstrap, HTML, Javascript;
+- Tomcat 9 server;

+**Features:**

-Contains the main website with the homepage, users' posts, comments, contact page;
+- The main website with the homepage, users' posts, comments, contact page;

-Admin part where the users can log in to manage their profiles and posts, while the admin can also manage users, categories, tags, comments, read messages;
+- Admin part where the users can log in to manage their profile and posts, while the admin can manage users, categories, tags, comments, messages;

-Posts can be searched by various criteria, can be hidden or pinned as important;
+- Posts can be searched by various criteria, can be hidden or pinned as important;

-Page titles are SEO optimized.
+- Page titles are SEO optimized.

+**Preview:**

 ![Screenshot 2023-12-08 222156](https://github.com/djolemtr/Blog/assets/113414071/95872f6c-a184-4076-b342-e04bbd433dd3)